Our Research Team

 Jennifer Coffman's program of research is focused on understanding the development of children’s cognitive and affective skills with an emphasis on conversations in the home and school contexts that impact developmental change.
 She examines a variety of factors at home and school that may contribute to children’s acquisition of effective memory strategies, metacognitive knowledge, gratitude, regulation, mathematics, and academic achievement.
 Moreover, she is interested in general questions regarding the contexts that support children’s adaptation and learning.
 Dr. Coffman focuses primarily on basic developmental questions involving social forces in the home and school settings that foster growth in children’s cognitive, social, and academic performance while simultaneously working toward interventions that can positively impact children’s developing skills.

-Amber E. Westover, MS (She/Her/Hers)
+Amber E. Westover, PhD (She/Her/Hers)

-Amber Westover is a doctoral student in the Department of Human Development and Family Studies at UNC Greensboro.
+Amber Westover is a former doctoral student in the Department of Human Development and Family Studies at UNC Greensboro.
 Before attending graduate school, she worked as an elementary school teacher.
 Her research interests center on the socialization of cognition during the early elementary school years.
 She is specifically interested in how parents and teachers can support children’s cognitive development in areas such as memory, metacognition, and academic skills.

-Amanda Buchanan, MEd (She/Her/Hers)
+Amanda Buchanan, MS, MEd (She/Her/Hers)

 Graduate Student & Research Assistant